 When overused or in high percentages, retinol can lead to skin irritation and dryness.
 This is why some people claim they can’t tolerate it, when in reality they just selected or overused a product that was probably too strong for their skin.

 Generally, it’s recommended to not use skin sensitizing ingredients within a day of applying retinol.
 This includes exfoliating scrubs or acids, strong vitamin C products, and astringent (alcohol/witch hazel based) toners.
 While a gentle daily-use retinol should not cause a lot of irritation on its own, problems may arise when combined with these strong active ingredients.
 If you’re an Atolla user, the Routine section of your profile can let you know specifically what products you’ll need to pause or alternate while using your retinol.

 Sunscreen is always a must in the morning, but it’s especially important when using retinol.
 As with other potent skincare ingredients, retinol may leave you more sensitive to the sun.
 This is particularly true when first incorporating it into your nightly routine.
 To avoid potential sun damage and burning, apply a broad spectrum facial sunscreen with an SPF of at least 50 everyday.
 Don’t forget to reapply as well every two hours.

 When do I use retinol in my routine?

 - If you currently use a hydrating toner, apply that first.

 - If you’re initially sensitive to retinol, you can use a moisturizer to create a buffer until the skin eventually acclimates.

 Atolla serums formulated with retinol are designed to be used once or twice a day on dry skin after cleansing.
-The Routine section of your dashboard will inform you of any potential interactions with the products you’re already using, and advise on whether it’s best to use your serum in the AM or PM.
+The Routine section of your profile will inform you of any potential interactions with the products you’re already using, and advise on whether it’s best to use your serum in the AM or PM.